AlexFreeland/semantle/README.md

 After everything else is set up you should be able to simply run `node src/main.mjs` from the repository root to kick off the server's initialization process.
 This can take something on the order of tens of seconds, depending on the hardware and the dictionary/word vectors you're using (and this process happens **every** time -- caching the index which the code builds may be on the cards for a future update.)
 Eventually it should tell you that the http server is running, at which point you can open it in your browser of choice* and start playing.

-*But please note that I have only tested it on Firefox
+*But please note that I have only tested it on desktop Firefox

 # Acknowledgements